ut0mt8/k8sqndway/README.md

 > The Kubernetes cluster CIDR range is defined by the Controller Manager's `--cluster-cidr` flag.
 In this tutorial the cluster CIDR range will be set to `10.200.0.0/16`, which supports 254 subnets.

-Create three nodes which will host the Kubernetes workers and give them a bit more resources (2Vcpu, 8G ram, some disk) and let say we name them :
+Create three nodes which will host the Kubernetes workers and give them a bit more resources (2 vcpu, 8G ram, some disk) and let say we name and address them :

 - wrk1, 10.0.0.11
 - wrk2, 10.0.0.12